println2/flickersearch/README.md

 ## React setup
 - Go to the folder photo-app
 - install the package dependencies.
-For Package installtion type `npm install`
+For Package installation type `npm install`
 - After installation run `npm start`.
 - The above commmand will start running the react app `http://localhost:3000/`
-- please open the above react and you can browse the photos with the react app
+- please open the above react url and you can browse the photos with the react app

 ## guide
 - Below down is the home Page